Fannie R. Givens: Early life

-Fannie R. Hicks was born on May 29, 1861, in Sturgeon, Missouri.
-However, there are several dates listed on her documents such as her death certificate listing 1876 and her headstone listing 1864.
+Fannie Rosalind Hicks is believed to have been born on May 29, 1861, in Sturgeon, Missouri.
+However, there are several alternate years of birth listed on her documents, such as her death certificate listing 1876 and her headstone listing 1864.
+Another source cites her place and year of birth as Chicago, 1872.
 As a young child, she and her parents moved to Louisville, Kentucky.
-It is speculated that her parents were both enslaved before "migrating north."

 On June 27, 1895, Hicks married James Edward Givens, a Harvard graduate and professor at State University, now known as Simmons College of Kentucky.
-Hicks took her husband's name, becoming publicly known as Fannie R. Givens.
+She took her husband's name, becoming publicly known as Fannie R. Givens.
 Although the couple never had children of their own, the couple adopted James' niece and the fostered the four remaining siblings.

 Education

 Givens attended high school in St. Louis and Chicago, although it is unknown which schools.
-Givens attended Knox College and graduated in 1892, popularly believed to be the first Black woman to graduate from the school of art.
+She attended Knox College and graduated in 1892, popularly believed to be the first Black woman to graduate from the school of art.
 At the time, she listed her residence as Colorado Springs, Colorado.
 She also attended State University, Louisville Municipal College, and took a "correspondence course," as Givens describes, at Henry George School of Social Science NYC.

 Career and art

-After graduating from Knox, Givens returned to Louisville and served as the head of the art department at Simmons University, known at the time as State University.
+After graduating from Knox, she returned to Louisville and served as the head of the art department at Simmons University, known at the time as State University.
 The department included 23 students and their art was featured in Chicago at the World's Columbian Exposition in 1893.

-Givens was well known for her portraits and presented a portrait of John Lewis Waller to President Benjamin Harris.
+Givens was known for her portraits and presented a portrait of John Lewis Waller to President Benjamin Harris.
 The portrait was hung in the White House.
 She is also known for her portrait of Booker T. Washington.
 Because of her interest in African art, Prince Massaquoi honored Givens as a Princess, most likely when she traveled to Liberia.
 Givens' life-sized portrait of a woman referred to as Mrs. Talbert was hung in the Frederick Douglass Home.